VladKharchenko29/order/READme.md

 User 1:
 * email - john.doe@mail.com
 * password - Qwert1234
-* tiers - 3 different tiers
+* tiers - 3 different tiers for verifying
-* profile name - John Doe
+* creator title - 'John Doe'

 User 2:
 * email - test@test.pl
 * password - Qwert1234
 * you should following the User 1
-* tiers - only 1 tier called 'Tier Test'
+* tiers - have 1 tier for verifying
-* profile name - title
+* creator title - 'Test Title'

-User subscriber:
+User subscriber - only for subscription testing purposes:
 * email - sub@test.pl
 * password - Qwert1234
 * you should following the User 1
-* active subscription from User 1
+* you should have active subscription from User 1